whaakman/azure-docs.nl-nl/articles/azure-functions/functions-bindings-http-webhook.md

 }
 ```

+> [!NOTE]
-> [AZURE.NOTE] When you're setting up a WebHook trigger, don't share the master key with the WebHook provider.
+> When you're setting up a WebHook trigger, don't share the master key with the WebHook provider.
 Use a key that will only work with the function that processes the WebHook.
 The master key can be used to trigger any function, even disabled functions.
+>
+>

 ## Example C# code for an HTTP trigger function
 The example code looks for a `name` parameter either in the query string or the body of the HTTP request.

 ```csharp